CSE482Winter2021/Team-NaviBuzz/README.md

 - "Stop Path" currently only capable of fully stoping path, would be useful to be able to pause
 - using a duplicate path name for a new path fully crashes the app, should be an error message
 - path name gets saved even if user never records path
+- deleting a single path from the database does not work

 ## Conclusion